A whitepaper for AI engineers

 A few things this is decidedly not.

 A RAG pipeline is not a context constructor.
 RAG is a retrieval strategy.
 A constructor decides what goes in the corpus to begin with, how the pieces relate, and what metadata travels with each chunk.
-"RAG is dead" became a fashionable claim through 2025 once enough teams discovered that top-k cosine similarity was insufficient on its own.
-RAG is not dead.
-It is subsumed.
-Retrieval is one operation a constructor exposes, alongside lookup, graph traversal, structured query, and increasingly, prompt-cached blocks served by an MCP server.
+"RAG is dead" became a fashionable claim through 2025 once teams discovered that top-k cosine similarity was insufficient on its own.
+RAG is not dead; it is subsumed.
+Retrieval is one operation a constructor exposes, alongside lookup, graph traversal, structured query, and prompt-cached blocks served by an MCP server.

 A connector library is not a context constructor.
-Pulling rows out of Salesforce or messages out of Slack is the easy half of the problem.
-Making those sources speak a common semantic language, resolving entities across them, and capturing the implicit rules a domain expert would carry in their head is the hard half.
-Connectors feed the constructor.
-They do not replace it.
+Pulling rows out of Salesforce or messages out of Slack is the easy half.
+Making those sources speak a common semantic language, resolving entities across them, and capturing the implicit rules a domain expert keeps in their head is the hard half.
+Connectors feed the constructor; they do not replace it.

 Sources